-Student Health and Wellness Center
+La Clinica Student Health and Wellness Center at SOU

-The Student Health and Wellness Center (SHWC) provides access to a wide range of health services including primary medical care, mental health care, psychiatric care, preventive services, and campuswide health promotion.
+The La Clinica Student Health and Wellness Center (SHWC) at SOU provides access to a wide range of health services including primary medical care, mental health care, psychiatric care, preventive services, and campus-wide health promotion.
 Students are encouraged to contact the SHWC for confidential assistance, consultation, and referral related to the use or abuse of alcohol and drugs.
 Patient rights and personal health information are treated with respect and confidentiality under all applicable laws.
-The SHWC is located at 560 Indiana Street, Ashland, OR 97520 and can be reached by phone at (541) 522-6136 or by email at SHWCfeedback@sou.edu.
+The SHWC is located at 560 Indiana Street, Ashland, OR 97520 and can be reached by phone at (541) 494 4875.